ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 Do you want to learn more?
 Here are some ideas of what you can do next:
 * Deploy another application to the cluster or use an [app deployed in a Cloud Foundry environment](application-log-analysis.html).
 The Log Analysis dashboard (Kibana) will show the combined logs of all apps.
 * Filter by a single app.
-* Add a saved search and metric only for critical and error events.
+* Add a saved search and metric only for specific error level.
 * Build a dashboard for all your apps.